pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 **Rival:**
 - X Acc
-- Swap SS TICKET (slot 8) with X Spec
+- Swap SS Ticket (slot 8) with X Spec
 - X Speed
 - HD x5
 * If you have less than 78 HP use Max Ether on HD before the next fight